 The deductible for 2013 is $1,184 for each hospital stay of 1-60 days.

-Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask! - Your hospital status affects how much you pay for hospital services and may also affect whether Medicare will cover care you receive in a skilled nursing facility (SNF).
+Your hospital status affects how much you pay for hospital services and may also affect whether Medicare will cover any care you receive in a skilled nursing facility.
 An overnight stay at the hospital does not necessarily mean you have been admitted and are considered an inpatient.

 This is optional health care coverage.
 Part B pays 80% of the approved costs for doctors, diabetic supplies, medical equipment, and some medications.